Stuart Trought

 Walter Stuart Trought MBE is the former President of the States of Alderney.
 Elected on 11 June 2011 to replace Sir Norman Browse on a turnout of 65% on 31 December 2012, he was re-elected unopposed in 2016 to serve until 31 December 2020.

 On 12 April 2019, Trought announced his intention to resign after a meeting of the States in May 2019.
+He was replaced by William Tate on 28 June 2019.

 Biography

 Trought was educated at Oakham School and pursued a marine career from 1967 until 1985, rising to master and superintendent.
 He holds a master's degree in marine transport from the University of Plymouth.
 He served as Director of the Group Operating Board of Lamnalco from 1985 to 2000, DGM of the Abu Dhabi Petroleum Ports Authority from 2002 to 2004, and chairman of Alderney Renewable Energy from 2006 to 2010.
 He has been the chairman of the Alderney branch of the RNLI since 2000, of the Alderney Maritime Trust and (as the ex-officio chairman) of the Alderney branch of The Commonwealth Parliamentary Association since 2011, and as guardian of the Alderney Foundation since 2016.
 He is a member of the Honourable Company of Master Mariners and the Nautical Institute.
 He speaks English, French and some Arabic.
 He was made an MBE 2020.